About our SID activities

 ChildSafeNet also conducts "Parenting in the Digital Age" training workshops to equip parents with the knowledge and skills required to make the internet safer for their children.

-• Awareness raising: ChildSafeNet uses innovative and creative approaches for the protection of children and young people in the digital age.
-In order to reach focused beneficiary groups, ChildSafeNet produces and disseminate awareness and advocacy videos, motion graphics, radio programmes, animations and publications.
+Awareness raising: ChildSafeNet uses innovative and creative approaches for the protection of children and young people in the digital age.
+In order to reach focused beneficiary groups, ChildSafeNet produces and disseminates awareness and advocacy videos, motion graphics, radio programmes, animations and publications.

 ChildSafeNet advocates with the government, police, media, civil society organisations and the private sector, to push for cyber safety for them to take more seriously, and to remind these stakeholder groups of their responsibility to make the internet safer for children and young people.
 ChildSafeNet urges duty-bearers to allocate adequate financial and human resources towards developing and implementing effective mechanisms to protect children and young people online.
-ChildSafeNet uses its knowledge base, evidence from cases, as well as research findings, to explain the trends and magnitude of the issue related to internet safety in Nepal.
+ChildSafeNet uses its knowledge base, evidence from cases, and research findings to explain the trends and magnitude of the issue related to internet safety in Nepal.

 About our SID activities

-ChildSafeNet is a non-governmental organisation, working to make digital technology safer for children and young people in Nepal.
-Since its establishment, ChildSafeNet has been raising awareness of the safer and more positive use of the internet and digital devices.
-It is working to protect children and young people from internet addiction, online sexual abuse and exploitation, cyberbullying, phishing, gaming addiction and other online harms.
-ChildSafeNet promotes digital literacy using all possible online and offline platforms.
+ChildSafeNet is a non-governmental organisation working to make digital technologies safer for children and young people in Nepal.
+Since its founding, it has focused on promoting safer and more positive use of the internet and digital devices, while protecting children and young people from risks such as internet and gaming addiction, online sexual abuse and exploitation, cyberbullying, phishing and other forms of online harm.
+ChildSafeNet advances digital literacy through both online and offline platforms.

 What we are doing to create a better internet...

-• Produce and air TV and radio programmes on the protection of children online from sexual abuse and exploitation
+- Produce and air TV and radio programmes on protecting children from online sexual abuse and exploitation.

-• Produce appeal videos in collaboration with influencers and public figures
+- Produce appealing videos in collaboration with influencers and public figures.

-• Conduct online safety awareness sessions in schools and colleges in all seven provinces of Nepal
+- Conduct online safety awareness sessions in schools.

-• Organise advocacy workshops and meetings with the duty-bearers and multi-stakeholders on their roles in protecting children online
+- Organise advocacy workshops and meetings with duty-bearers and multi-stakeholders on their roles in protecting children online.

-• Partner with Internet Service Providers, tech companies, fintech companies and other private sector leaders to include online safety as part of their corporate social responsibility programme
+- Partner with the federal government, local governments, Internet Service Providers, tech companies, fintech companies and other private sector leaders to include online safety as part of their corporate social responsibility programme.

 About us

-ChildSafeNet is the Nepal country coordinator of Safer Internet Day.
+ChildSafeNet is the country coordinator for Safer Internet Day in Nepal.
 We are also the national curator of the global cyber safety awareness campaign STOP.THINK.CONNECT in Nepal.
 ChildSafeNet is a global network member of ECPAT International, a CSO member of the WeProtect Global Alliance and a member of End Violence Against Children and NetSafe.
 ChildSafeNet is a member of the Global Research Advisory Group of the Sexual Violence Research Initiative (SVRI).

 ChildSafeNet is a portal partner of the Internet Watch Foundation reporting portal to eliminate online child sexual abuse images and videos.
 ChildSafeNet also collaborates with the International Justice Mission and Justice Ventures International.